perfectsense/gyro-docs/index.rst

 Using Gyro allows you to model your infrastructure using the Gyro language and then create, update, and maintain that infrastructure using the ``gyro`` command-line tool.

-The Gyro language is a DSL (domain specific language) for defining cloud infrastructure in a human-readable format.
+The Gyro language is designed specifically for defining cloud infrastructure.
 It was built with readability and organizational flexbility in mind.
-The language provides the ability to concisely define cloud infrastructure resources along with language constructs such a ``for`` loops, ``if`` conditionals, and ``virtual-resource`` definitions for packaging resources into reusable components.
+The language provides the ability to concisely define cloud infrastructure resources along with language constructs such a ``@for`` loops, ``@if`` conditionals, and ``@virtual`` definitions for packaging resources into reusable components.

 Why Use Gyro?
 +++++++++++++